 2. Application and Membership Dues

-To become a member please contact the office at firstname.lastname@example.org or phone 865-974-5633 to be sent a current membership application.
+Applications, membership dues, and how to access all needed forms are explained in the video posted above.
+If you still have questions, please contact the office at firstname.lastname@example.org or phone 865-974-5633 to be sent a current membership application.

 Interested in becoming a member, but not sure about volunteering?